NENUKORAH/Final_Project/README.md

 ### Segment 1 Deliverable:

 **Role - Triangle:**  Create a mockup of a machine learning model mockup and explain how it will work with the rest of the project steps.
--  A provisional machine learning model and a mockup of a machine learning model were created *"Machine_Learning/Notebook"*.
+-  A provisional machine learning model and a mockup of a linear regression model were created *"Machine_Learning/Notebook"*.

 #### Machine learning model creation:

 - We first reviewed the data on Kaggle website to assess the data characteristics.

-- We will load the data into a Pandas’ DataFrame for the Linear Regression model from a PostgreSQL database.
+- We will load the data into a Pandas’ DataFrame from a PostgreSQL database.

 - After data preprocessing, we will train a simple linear regression model using moving average as a predictor for the closing price.